posva/vue-promised/README.md

 Vue.component('Promised', Promised)
 ```

-`promise` should be a Promise but can also be `null`. `data` will contain the result of the promise.
+In the following examples, `promise` is a Promise but can initially be `null`. `data` contains the result of the promise.
 You can of course name it the way you want:

 ### Using `pending`, `default` and `rejected` slots